simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 theory paper shows no data at all or uses it only as an example.

+## Can I take a year off?

+Absolutely.
+Especially if it's to work in a data related job.
+In general, maturity and life experiences are an advantage in grad school.

 ## What should I expect when I finish?

 You will have many many options.
 The demand of your expertise is